nitaclaris/SS-and-CMD/README.md

 ## Data

-The dataset used in this project is **not publicly available** as the parent study is still an ongoing Clinical trial.
+The dataset used in this project is not publicly available because it originates from an ongoing clinical trial.
+In accordance with the study's data sharing policies, participant-level data cannot be publicly released.
+Consequently, this repository contains only the analysis scripts and project documentation.

 ## Skills Demonstrated